Opinion polling for the next United Kingdom general election: Seat projections

-Political Analysis through Regional and Local Insights System (POLARIS) is a novel model created by J.L.
-Partners, using council by-elections to predict election outcomes.
-All models from January onwards are combined with a representative survey data, with the data used shifted to reflect the pollster's most recent national polling.
+Multilevel regression with poststratification (MRP) is the most common methodology for projecting seats nationally.
+Multiple polling companies have conducted such polling and modelling for the next election, these are tabulated below.
+Also included are some polls compiled via Political Analysis through Regional and Local Insights System (POLARIS), a novel model created by JL Partners which uses council by-elections to predict election outcomes.
+POLARIS polls from January 2025 onwards are also combined with a representative survey data, with the data used shifted to reflect the pollster's most recent national polling.